OpenAgentsInc/openagents/resources/markdown/thesis.md

 An agent economy NOT built on a foundation of openness may pose existential risk to humanity.

-To mitigate that risk, we argue below for five pillars of openness:
+To mitigate that risk, we build upon five pillars of openness:

 - Open source code
 - Open data